DonCiervo/anki/french-conjugation/README.md

 This is my attempt at making the learning process more efficient by showing similar verb forms less often, using a randomizing script.
 To illustrate, if you're already familiar with French verbs:
- - the French imparfait and futur simple have six distinct forms each
+ - the French imparfait has six distinct forms
+   *(j'étais, tu étais, il/elle/on était, nous étions, vous étiez, ils/elles étaient)*

- - the French passé composé and futur composé are compound tenses and are formed using an auxiliary + the past participle
+ - the French passé composé is a compound tense and formed using an auxiliary + the past participle
+   (j'ai été, tu as été, il/elle/on a été, nous avons été, vous avez été, ils/elles ont été)

-If each tense had six forms in the deck, a majority of time would be spent studying the auxiliary (avoir / être) and the participle - which is not a good use of studying time.
+If each tense had the same number of forms (six) in the deck, a majority of time would be spent studying the auxiliary (avoir / être) and the participle - which is not a good use of studying time.
 Instead, in these cases, this deck only creates one card per compound tense, which randomly shows one of the six forms.
 So even though compound tenses will be shown only an appropriate 1/6 of the time, you will learn and study all of the forms.

 In addition, the notes also randomize third person pronouns to make the sentences feel more organic.